TMJ Pain Temporomandibular Joint Pain

 In the journal Clinics (Sao Paulo).
 2009 January; 64(1): 35-39.
 It is indicated there is an association between posture and tmj pain.
 Therefore evaluation of posture is an important aspect of for evaluating and managing temporomandibular disorders.

 Also, relating to the neck, whiplash injury has also been associated with tmj pain.
 The mechanism is not clear, however, in Dynamic Behavior of the Temporomandibular Joint in 198 Frontiers in Whiplash Trauma N. Yoganandana nd F.A.
 Pintar (Eds.)
 IOS Press, 2000, indicate that it is mostly related to the neck.
 It is stated, “Positioning of a headrest very close to the head would provide a clear means of preventing mouth opening.”
 The authors indicate that mouth opening is observed during whiplash, but it does not exceed the physiological limits.
 The authors state “…TMJ dysfunction is more likely due to post-crash neuromuscular changes and/or pain referral of a cervicogenic [neck] nature.”
-Their reference to headrest positioning is noted to prevent jaw opening and it is also recommended to help prevent whiplash and this is why I highly recommend an add on headrest for vehicles with poorly rated headrests, like the Car Seat Head Support.
-So if you have neck or tmj problems, this device can help prevent further injury in the event of a rear end auto collision.
+Their reference to headrest positioning is noted to prevent jaw opening and it is also recommended to help prevent whiplash and this is why I highly recommend an add on headrest for vehicles with poorly designed headrests.
+So if you have neck or tmj problems, a device like this, which has been crash tested and proven to reduce the impact of whiplash, can help prevent further injury in the event of a rear end auto collision.

 Other TMJ Associations